-The leadership, faculty, staff, administrators, and other stakeholders regularly review the mission to assure continued institutional viability.
-The mission is widely disseminated and readily accessible to students, faculty, staff, and other stakeholders.
+The institution's leadership, faculty, staff, administrators, and other stakeholders regularly review the mission to assure continued institutional quality and viability.
+The published mission statement is widely disseminated and readily accessible to students, faculty, staff, and other stakeholders, and the public.

-C. IMPLEMENTATION OF THE MISSION

-The institution identifies key indicators it uses to demonstrate that it is effectively carrying out its mission.
+C. IMPLEMENTATION INFORMATION ON ACHIEVEMENT OF THE MISSION The institution identifies key indicators it uses to demonstrate that it is effectively carrying out its mission.
 The institution documents the achievement of its mission and shares appropriate information on this achievement with relevant groups (e.g., Advisory Councils, faculty, staff, students, and the public).

 A DEAC-accredited institution's mission communicates its purpose and commitment to delivering quality distance educational offerings.
-The mission identifies the institution and is regularly reviewed by all stakeholders.
+The mission defines identifies the institution, identifies what it does and for whom, and is regularly reviewed by all stakeholders.
 The institution measures ongoing achievement of its mission.
-The mission guides planning for future growth.
+The mission guides planning for the future growth.